 - 4. Sort out your new bills

 - 5. Keep track of your new budget

 1. Know the costs

 Once you know the cost of your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to find out about moving-day costs.
 Whether you’re a first-time buyer or a seasoned home mover, it’s important to know and prepare for these costs, which can be surprisingly high.

 Once you’ve got the keys and opened the door to your new home, as well as spending time getting your furniture into place, make time to fix your finances to suit your new home too.

-As moving day approaches you may be surprised how costs and fees start to mount up.
-But with careful planning you can get prepared for the cost of moving day, so you don’t get any unexpected surprises.
+As moving day approaches you might be surprised how costs and fees start to mount up.
+But with careful planning you can prepare for the cost of moving day, so you don’t get any unexpected surprises.

 Take stock to see what’s coming, so you know which costs need to be paid for by when.